Pitching to the Press

 Todd usually starts each day by reviewing any press hits to send to his clients so they can respond quickly by posting it to social media–see if they can make it go viral.

 But he says do NOT post the latest hits on your web pages–not while in the process of pitching.
+Everyone is excited to post all their news–but not so quick is his advice.
 Some outlets won’t write about you if they think your topic is already covered.
 They feel they are late to the dance.
-They want NEWs.
+They want NEWS.

 Pitching is hard work–Todd might email pitches to over 100 different outlets each day.